 If you require complete control over the keys used to encrypt your data, CMEK is best suited.
 CMEK allows you to manage your cloud KMS keys.
 For example, you may rotate or turn off a key or establish a rotation plan using the Cloud KMS API.

 Data exfiltration mitigation

-VPC-SC is supported in AI Notebook Platforms that prevent data from being read or copied outside of the perimeter to a resource by service operation, such as copying to a bucket of the Public Cloud Storage by using the command “gsutil cp” or to a permanently external Big Query table via the command “bq mk.”
+VPC-SC is supported in AI Notebook Platforms that prevent data from being read or copied outside of the perimeter to a resource by service operation, such as copying to a bucket of the Public Cloud Storage by using the command “gsutil cp” or to a permanent external Big Query table via the command “bq mk.”

 AI Platform Notebooks Access Control and Audit Logging have their own set of Identity and Access Management responsibilities.
 Each given role is linked to a set of permissions.
 By adding a new member to a project, you may assign one or more IAM roles to that individual via an IAM policy.

 Each IAM position has allowances that allow the member to access specific resources.
-IAM permissions for Notebooks from AI Platform are used to manage Notebook instances; you may create, delete, and modify Notebooks instances via the Notebooks API.
+IAM permissions for Notebooks from the AI Platform are used to manage Notebook instances; you may create, delete, and modify Notebook instances via the Notebooks API.
 (See this troubleshooting page for details on the configuration of JupyterLab access.)